dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 📍 New Haven, Connecticut, USA
 *See this track on our [music map 🗺️]()*

+This is a well rounded sound that re
 This song has all the makings of a smash hit.
 A great concept and lyrics, powerful vocals, and all the instruments and backing vocals to fill out an incredible track.

 </center>